zjing20/cs445-seam-carving/README.md

 ## Running

 There are several sections.
-You need to run them in order because former parts contain function definitions that are required by latter parts.
+You need to <u>run each section in order</u>.
+Former parts define functions that are required by latter parts.
+However, you can skip cells with outputs to save time.

-Image transformation is interleaved within the notebook.
-All image transformation cells come with outputs, which can help to locate.
+Image transformation is interleaved within the notebook. <u>All image transformation cells come with outputs</u>, which can help to locate.

-You can skip cells with outputs to save time.

-Optionally, you can create video for each result using `make_video()`.
+Optionally, you can create video for each result using `make_video(largest_im, im_list, file_name)`.

 ## Structure